WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-31-Flaky-product-design-choice-discovered-via-test-data-analysis.markdown

-But a simple statement like "`DataMaker.genRandomExample` will return an error if a `schemaDef` object contains an infinite loop." is insufficient, because we need to express that requirement as tests for the acceptance suite, and to do that we have to ask what infinite loops look like.
-That is when we do the propspective testing, and during that testing, we realize the question is more challenging than the requirement put it.
+But a simple statement like "`DataMaker.genRandomExample` will return an error if a `schemaDef` object contains an infinite loop." is insufficient, because we need to express that requirement as testing data for the acceptance suite, and to do that we have to ask what infinite loops look like.
+That is when we do the propspective testing, and during that testing, we realize the question is more challenging than the requirement put it, and we probably wind up considering design changes.

 If you are curious, the code is available on my github repository
 ====================================================